 Diversity quotas - a quick overview

-Diversity quotas are a system used to increase the number of under-represented groups into specific positions by requiring that a specific percentage of employees in that position are of a given gender or ethnicity.
+Diversity quotas are a system used to increase the number of under-represented groups into specific positions by requiring that a specific percentage of those in that position are of a given gender or ethnicity.

 The thinking is that since members of specific groups are subject to systematic disadvantages and biases, having quotas will offset these effects and balance out diversity in a real, measurable way.